trytodoit227/LLMCD/README.md

 ### Pre-experiment operations

-- Installing the causal-learn library
+- Installing the causal-learn library.
 - Replace the `pc.py` file in the `causallearn/search/ConstraintBased` directory with the `pc.py` file.
 Place the `causal.py` file under the `causallearn/utils` directory.
 Replace the `SkeletonDiscovery.py` file in the `causallearn/utils/PCUtils` directory with the `SkeletonDiscovery.py` file.